-In the event of an emergency or where the Company deems it necessary, customers’ names and addresses will be provided to any authorities and/or agencies that assist in dealing with any such emergency or disaster.
+In the event of an emergency or where we deem it necessary, your name and address will be provided to any authorities and/or agencies that assist in dealing with any such emergency or disaster.

-By booking and travelling with the Company, customers are deemed to consent to the disclosure of this information to such authorities and/or agencies in such circumstances.
+By booking and travelling with us, you are deemed to consent to the disclosure of this information to such authorities and/or agencies in such circumstances.

 14. Quality of Personal Information

-The Company must take reasonable steps to ensure that any personal information it collects, uses or discloses is accurate, complete, up-to-date and relevant to the Company’s functions or activities.
+We will take reasonable steps to ensure that any personal information we collect, use or disclose is accurate, complete, up-to-date and relevant to our functions or activities.

 15. Security of Personal Information

-The Company treats all personal information as confidential.
-The Company will take all reasonable steps to ensure that personal information is protected from:
+We treat all personal information as confidential.
+We will take all reasonable steps to ensure that personal information is protected from:

-b) unauthorised access, modification or disclosure.
-Some of the ways the Company does this are by:
+Some of the ways we do this are by:

-d) protecting its file servers by access privileges and permissions.
+- protecting its file servers by access privileges and

-In addition, the Company takes the following measures to ensure that personal information on its website is protected, including:
+In addition, we take the following measures to ensure that personal information on our website is protected, including:

-b) defining and controlling user access to ensure that access to personal information is only granted where the individual seeking access is authorised to do so.
+- defining and controlling user access to ensure that access to personal information is only granted where the individual seeking access is authorised to do

-If the Company no longer needs the personal information for any purpose for which it may be used or disclosed by the Company, the Company must take reasonable steps to destroy or permanently make anonymous the information, unless:
+If we no longer need the personal information for any purpose for which it may be used or disclosed by us, we will take reasonable steps to destroy or permanently make anonymous the information, unless:

-a) it is contained in a Commonwealth record; or
+- it is contained in a Commonwealth record (as defined in the Archives Act 1983 (Cth)); or

-b) the Company is required by law, or a court/tribunal order, to retain the
+- we are required by law, or a court/tribunal order, to retain the

-Permanent anonymity means that the Company is not able to match the anonymous information with other records to re-establish the identity of individuals.
+Permanent anonymity means that we are not able to match the anonymous information with other records to re-establish the identity of individuals.